kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 Objects must be validated AFTER the normalization process.

+#### Migrating existing unions

+As mentioned, one of the goals is to migrate at least one existing union to using the new marker based union validation and normalization.
+While open questions remain around the priority and urgency of migrating existing unions, nonetheless we should be able to come to a consensus on which types to migrate first.

+For discriminated unions, a couple relatively straightforward discriminated types are `MetricSpec` and `MetricStatus`.
+These have clearly defined discriminator values that map one-to-one to a member field, which make them good candidates for initial migration.

+For non-discriminated unions, there are a few relatively straightforward types that make good candidates for initial migration, such as `ContainerState`

 ### Open Questions

 A few open questions exist with the design that need to be resolved with SIG API